traefik/traefik/docs/configuration/backends/kubernetes.md

 When the environment variables are not found, Traefik will try to connect to the Kubernetes API server with an external-cluster client.
 In this case, the endpoint is required.
-Specifically, it may be set to the URL used by `kubectl proxy` to connect to a Kubernetes cluster using the granted autentication and authorization of the associated kubeconfig.
+Specifically, it may be set to the URL used by `kubectl proxy` to connect to a Kubernetes cluster using the granted authentication and authorization of the associated kubeconfig.

 ### `labelselector`